techatpark/zols/README.md

 ---------------
 git clone https://github.com/sathishk/zols.git

+cd zols

 mvn clean install

 cd webApp

 mvn tomcat7:run

 That is all.
-You can access http://localhost:8080/zols
+You can access the application @ http://localhost:8080/zols